reenaxxraj/RobotExplorationSystem/README.md

 A* Path finding algorithm is used for finding the fastest path.
 The exploration algorithm uses a left wall hugging algorithm.

-This source code contains only the simulator and the algorithm of the robot navigation system.
+This source code contains only the simulator and the algorithm component of the robot navigation system.
 Please select "NO" when prompted "Is this a real run?" to run the system in a virtual simulation.